divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 Synchronous options have to be done with care, they make your microservice more tightly couple to the monolith, and problems like network errors, versioning and code bugs will we easier to propagate from one system to another.

 Asynchronous techniques are usually better for making your services more resilience and loosely couple, but they introduce more architecture and infrastructure complexity.
-Out of all the solutions, the only one I don't think should ever be done is publishing the events from code, the potential risk and errors introduced with this technique far outweighs the benefits of implementing it.
+Out of all the solutions, the only one I don't think should ever be done is publishing the events from code.
+The potential risk and errors introduced with this technique far outweighs the benefits of implementing it.